wink-/modwizard/MOD_BUILDER_ROADMAP.md

 ## Core Pillars

 ### Pillar 1: Project-Based Workflow
-Instead of opening and saving single `.json` files, the Studio will manage a complete mod project folder.
+The Studio will manage a complete mod project folder.

 *   **New Mod Wizard:** When a user creates a new mod, the tool will automatically generate the entire standard Project Zomboid directory structure (`MyMod/Contents/mods/MyMod/42/media/...`) and the necessary `mod.info` files.
 *   **Project Explorer:** The main view will be a file tree of the mod's folder, allowing the user to easily navigate and manage all their files (scripts, Lua, textures, sounds, etc.).